SvenGarson/launchschool-course-frontend/LS202_HTML-And-CSS/Lesson1_First-Web-Pages/Notes_Lesson1_First-Web-Pages.md

   - How do HTML character entities work and how are they defined and interpreted?

   - When do I have to use HTML entities?

+  - What does the body type selector actually select?
+The curriculum refers to the `body type selector` to `select most elements` so which ones are and which ones are  not selected?

+  - What exactly does the font attribute `normal` refer to?
+Is it an identifier to keep the currently set attribute value for that specific property in the shorthand version?